MessageCloud/jasmin/docker/README.md

 What is included
 ================

-All containers use a dedicated Docker network.
+All containers communicate across a dedicated Docker network.
 They also use dedicated Docker volumes for persistent storage, accessible from the host at ```/var/lib/docker/volumes/```

 When using the standard docker-compose.yml:
 -------------------------------------------